 Parent-teacher conferences will be held twice a year in the fall and spring.
 You are highly encouraged to attend.
-You will receive notification from your child's teacher as to the location of the sign-up sheet which is placed near the door, a week or two ahead of time.
-At the conference, preschool parents will receive a progress report which will evaluate the development of your child.
-It will cover intellectual, social, emotional and spiritual growth, but will not compare your child with others in the program.
+You will receive notification from your child's teacher regarding the sign-up sheet, which is placed near the door, a week or two ahead of time.
+During the conference, preschool parents will receive a progress report.
+The progress report will evaluate the development of their child.
+It will cover intellectual, social, emotional, and spiritual growth but will not compare your child with others in the program.

 |Pam Henman||Preschool Teacher|

-|Michelle Rice||K - 8th Teacher|
+|Michelle Rice||Kindergarten - 8th Grade Teacher|

-|Roberta Rickman||K - 8th teacher|
+|Roberta Rickman||Kindergarten - 8th Grade Teacher|

-|Jolene Taylor||K - 8th Teacher’s Aide|
+|Jolene Taylor||Kindergarten - 8th Grade Teacher’s Aide|

 |Peggy Certain||Administrative Assistant|

 We hope that this handbook has given you the information you need to know about our school program.
 If you have any questions or concerns now or throughout the school year, please feel free to contact the appropriate staff with your concerns.
 If you have an issue regarding any staff member, please speak to that individual first.
 If there are still issues, you may then express your concerns to the pastor.
 The Trinity Lutheran Classical School staff will do our best to resolve all matters in a loving and Christian manner.
 We are here to serve your family in Christ.